Improving android-all Downloading on CI

 The above build.gradle.kts

-is just a sample to download necessary android-all jars
+is just a sample to download necessary android-all jars manually before

-manually before running Robolectric tests.
+running Robolectric tests.
 It's easy to maintain.
-Because Robolectric
+Because Robolectric might add a new android-all

-might add a new android-all jar for a new Android version or modify internal logic
+jar for a new Android version or modify internal logic to update an existing android-all jar's

-across different Robolectric versions.
-If you store them in a git repository,
+version, these android-all jars might change across different Robolectric versions.
+If you store

 Robolectric's configuring documentation contains a detailed description of these special Robolectric properties, and you can read it for details.